 How Do I Permanently Increase & Achieve The Ideal Height?

 On the other hand, if your anxiety about height is to the point where it causes you discomfort every time you think about it, you might have height dysphoria or height neurosis.
-Your psyche doesn’t see your current height is perfect for you.
+Your psyche may not see your current height as a perfect fit.
 The best course of action here would be to see a mental health professional, and if all else fails or you’re still dissatisfied, limb lengthening surgery may be something worth looking into.

 Modern leg lengthening methods are almost 100% successful, and it is a permanent solution to reach your ideal height.
 Modernization has brought many comforts over the past few centuries, and thankfully, no male or female has to live with low self-esteem from short stature for the rest of their life.